Lepard: Learning partial point cloud matching in rigid and deformable scenes: 4DMatch

 \section{4DMatch}

-Starting from 3DMatch~\cite{3dmatch}, the data-driven approach for partial point cloud matching and registration in rigid scenes has drawn growing interest.
-However, it is not well studied for the non-rigid situation, which is an important target in robotics and AR/VR.
-To this end we propose 4DMatch, a benchmark for matching and registration of partial point clouds with time-varying geometry.
+We propose 4DMatch, a benchmark for matching and registration of partial point clouds with time-varying geometry.
 4DMatch is constructed using the sequence from DeformingThings4D~\cite{li20214dcomplete} which contains 1,972 animation sequences with ground truth dense correspondence.
 We randomly select 1761 animations and generate partial point cloud scans by synthesizing depth images.
 The selected 1761 sequences are divided into 1232/176/353 as train/valid/test sets.
 Point cloud pairs in the 353 testing sequence are eventually split into either 4DMatch or 4DLoMatch based on an overlap ratio threshold of 45\%.
 Fig.~\ref{fig:4dmatch_eg} shows examples of point cloud pairs with different overlap ratios.
 Fig.~\ref{fig:statistic_4dmatch} is the histogram of overlap ratio.
 The following shows the evaluation metrics for 4DMatch.

 \textbf{Inlier ratio (IR).} IR measures the fraction of correct matches in the predicted correspondences set $ \mathcal{K}_{pred} $.
 A match is correct if it lies within a threshold $\sigma=0.04\text{m}$ after the transformation using the ground truth warp function $\mathcal{W}_{gt}$.
 It is defined as